Toothaches and Sensitive Teeth Care Near You

 Treatment depends on what is causing your discomfort.
 At Moxie Dental, we assess your teeth and gums, explain what we find, and recommend care that supports comfort and long term oral health.
 Treatment may include fillings for cavities, gum care for inflammation, restorations for cracks or wear, or root canal therapy if infection is affecting the inner tooth.

 Prevention focuses on protecting enamel and catching concerns early.
 Brushing with fluoride toothpaste, flossing daily, attending regular checkups, using a soft bristled toothbrush, limiting acidic and sugary drinks, and treating grinding with a night guard can all help reduce sensitivity and lower the risk of toothaches.
+We can also offer guidance on tooth pain relief, how to stop tooth pain at home, and best toothpaste for sensitive teeth.